How to Clean Linux Mint Safely

 0. If you can't even boot normally because your disk is too full, you'll need to do some preliminary emergency cleaning before you can apply the cleaning methods described on this page.
 For this, proceed as follows:

-In the Grub bootloader menu, select Advanced options and then a line that ends with (recovery mode).
-There might be multiple of those; it doesn't matter which one you select.
+In the Grub bootloader menu, select Advanced options and then a line that contains the words (recovery mode).
+There might be multiple of those; in that case it doesn't matter which one of those you select.

 If you never get to see the Grub menu: you can make the Grub menu visible when you turn on your computer, by hitting the Esc key just once, immediately after the BIOS screen disappears.